10 Little Known Facts About Ants

 3. Ants do not have ears

-Did you know that ants technically hear through their legs?
+Have you ever wondered if ants can hear?
+Interestingly enough, ants technically hear through their legs.
 It sounds impossible, but it’s not!
 Ants do not hear through auditory passageways, as humans do.
 Instead, they use sensors, called subgenual organs, which are located on their feet and knees.
 These sensors allow them to pick up and interpret vibrations from the ground, leading toward food or away from danger.

 4. Ants do not have lungs

 Ants simply do not have room in their tiny bodies for a set of lungs.
 They instead use a system of small holes and tubes to circulate oxygen through their bodies.
 Oxygen enters through the holes, which are called spiracles.
 The connected tubes circulate the oxygen and expel carbon dioxide.
-Movement promotes the circulation of oxygen in ants, so the more they move, the better they breathe!
+Movement promotes the circulation of oxygen in ants, so the more they move, the better they breathe!.
+When they are submerged in water, ants can close their spiracles which is an ant’s way of holding its breath.
+Ants can hold their breath for an astounding 24 hours!
+They use this ability to survive floods.

 5. Ants take out the trash

-Let’s be honest- ants don’t exactly seem like they would be the picture of tidiness, but as a matter of fact they are arguably one of the most organized species of all the insects.
-As such, they like to keep their colonies clean, so naturally they need a place to dispose of their waste.
-Just as we use dumpsters, ants use middens.
+Let’s be honest- ants don’t exactly seem like they would be the picture of tidiness, but as a matter of fact, they are arguably one of the most organized species of all insects.
+As such, they like to keep their colonies clean, so naturally, they need a place to dispose of their waste.
+Just as we use dumpsters, ants use midden.
 Simply put, a midden is a waste pile located outside of the nest.
 Worker ants are the unfortunate souls stuck with the task of taking out the garbage.

 6. Ants retrieve their dead